Martin Scorsese

 BirthdayNov 17, 1942

-BiographyMartin Charles Scorsese ( skor-SESS-ee, Italian: [skorˈseːze, -se]; born Martin Marcantonio Luciano Scorsese, November 17, 1942) is an American filmmaker.
-One of the major figures of the New Hollywood era, he has received many accolades, including an Academy Award, four BAFTA Awards, three Emmy Awards, a Grammy Award, and three Golden Globe Awards.
-He has been honored with the AFI Life Achievement Award in 1997, the Film Society of Lincoln Center tribute in 1998, the Kennedy Center Honor in 2007, the Cecil B. DeMille Award in 2010, and the BAFTA Fellowship in 2012.
-Four of his films have been inducted into the National Film Registry by the Library of Congress as "culturally, historically or aesthetically significant".
+BiographyMartin Charles Scorsese ( skor-SESS-ee; Italian: [skorˈseːze, -se]; born November 17, 1942) is an American filmmaker.
+One of the major figures of the New Hollywood era, he is widely considered one of the greatest and most influential directors in the history of cinema.
+He has received numerous accolades including an Academy Award, four BAFTA Awards, three Emmy Awards, a Grammy Award, and three Golden Globe Awards.
+Scorsese has also been honored with the AFI Life Achievement Award in 1997, the Film Society of Lincoln Center tribute in 1998, the Kennedy Center Honor in 2007, the Cecil B. DeMille Award in 2010, and the BAFTA Fellowship in 2012.
+Five of his films have been inducted into the National Film Registry by the Library of Congress as "culturally, historically or aesthetically significant".

-Scorsese received a Master of Arts degree from New York University's Steinhardt School of Culture, Education, and Human Development in 1968.
+Scorsese received a Master of Arts degree from New York University in 1968.
 His directorial debut, Who's That Knocking at My Door (1967), was accepted into the Chicago Film Festival.
 In the 1970s and 1980s, Scorsese's films, much influenced by his Italian-American background and upbringing in New York City, centered on macho-posturing men and explore crime, machismo, nihilism and Catholic concepts of guilt and redemption.
-His trademark styles of extensive use of slow motion and freeze frames, voice-over narration, graphic depictions of extreme violence and liberal use of profanity were first shown in Mean Streets (1973).
+His trademark styles of extensive use of slow motion and freeze frames, voice-over narration, graphic depictions of extreme violence, liberal use of profanity and collaboration with Robert De Niro were first shown in Mean Streets (1973).

-On television, he has directed episodes for the HBO series Boardwalk Empire (2010–2014) and Vinyl (2016), as well as the HBO documentary Public Speaking (2010) and the Netflix docu-series Pretend It's a City (2021).
-He has also directed several rock documentaries including The Last Waltz (1978), No Direction Home (2005), and Shine a Light (2008).
-He has explored film history in the documentaries A Personal Journey with Martin Scorsese Through American Movies (1995) and My Voyage to Italy (1999).
-An advocate for film preservation and restoration, he has founded three nonprofit organizations: The Film Foundation in 1990, the World Cinema Foundation in 2007 and the African Film Heritage Project in 2017.
+In television, Scorsese has directed episodes for the HBO series Boardwalk Empire (2010–2014) and Vinyl (2016), as well as the HBO documentary Public Speaking (2010) and the Netflix docu-series Pretend It's a City (2021).
+He has also made several documentaries focusing on rock music such as The Last Waltz (1978), No Direction Home (2005), and Shine a Light (2008) as well as film history with A Personal Journey with Martin Scorsese Through American Movies (1995) and My Voyage to Italy (1999).
+An advocate for film preservation and restoration, he has founded three nonprofit organizations including The Film Foundation in 1990.
+His life was profiled in the Apple TV+ docuseries Mr. Scorsese (2025).

 Biography from the Wikipedia article Martin Scorsese.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.